This post covers a few simple yet powerful online privacy tools that are essential steps to slowing the privacy abuse we’ve all experienced.

 Speaking of due diligence, have you considered giving up your smartphone?
 Yes, you heard me right.

-The potential problem with that today is, as the networks move into 5G, will older 2G and 3G continue to be supported?
+The potential problem is that, as the networks move into 5G, will older 2G and 3G continue to be supported?
 If not, many of those older non-smartphones may become useless.

 Stay safe.
 Stay prepared.